Authorizations¶

 the group

-has access to thenethserver-httpd
+g2has access to thenethserver-httpdapplication.

-property syntax is a comma-separated list of records.
+The delegation property syntax is a comma-separated list of records.
 Each

 record is a colon-separated list of fields, where the first field identifies a